ear78/react-graphql-1/README.md

 ### This is a project using React, Apollo, and GraphQL as a simple way to learn GraphQL. ###

+View here if you just want to see it in action, https://shielded-thicket-04377.herokuapp.com/ .
 Basic app grabbing data from the SpaceX api using GraphQL. <b>Tech used: React, Apollo, GraphQL, Nodejs, Express, Sass, Bootstrap, Axios, Moment</b>

 * To get started use npm run dev